Caffeine, Energy Drinks and Alcohol Interactions

 - Amp Energy

-Caffeine is the main ingredient in most energy drinks, and a 24-oz energy drink may contain from 80 mg to 500 mg of caffeine (similar to that in four or five cups of coffee).
+Caffeine is the main ingredient in most energy drinks, and a 24-oz energy drink may contain from 80 mg to 500 mg of caffeine (similar to four or five cups of coffee).
+The FDA requires energy drink labels to list if the product contains caffeine, but the FDA does not require a caffeine limit or reporting of the actual level of caffeine from the manufacturer.

-While caffeine is used responsibly and safely, some people misuse energy drinks by combining them with alcohol to heighten a sense of intoxication.
-Combining alcohol with energy drinks that are high in caffeine or guarana has become popular among a younger crowd.
+While caffeine is usually used responsibly and safely, some people misuse energy drinks by combining them with alcohol to boost a sense of intoxication.
+Combining alcohol with energy drinks that are high in caffeine or guarana has become popular among the younger crowd, including college students.
 Males between the ages of 18 and 34 years consume the most energy drinks, and about 30% of teens drink them on a regular basis.

 - A study in the journal Pediatrics found that 54% of 496 surveyed college students reported mixing energy drinks with alcohol, and 49% drank three or more energy drinks mixed with alcohol at one setting.

-- Caffeine can be stimulating and can block the sensory cues used by people to know they are getting intoxicated.
-They may drink more alcohol and worsen their impairment, increasing the risk of alcohol-linked injury.
+Caffeine is a stimulant when consumed alone.
+When used with alcohol, a CNS depressant, it can block the sensory cues used by people to know they are getting intoxicated.
+They may drink more and more alcohol, which will worsen their impairment and increase the risk of an alcohol-linked injury.

-- Some people believe caffeine will counteract the alcohol effect, but that is not accurate.
+Some people believe caffeine will counteract the alcohol effect, but that is not true.
 Caffeine cannot “sober up” someone up who has been drinking alcohol.
-Their judgement, coordination, and reaction time are still adversely affected.
+Their judgement, coordination, and reaction times are still adversely affected.

-- Injury or death can occur because people may be more likely to engage in risky and hazardous activities.
+Injury or death can occur because people are more likely to engage in risky and hazardous activities.
 Studies have shown alcohol poisoning, unprotected sex, sexual assault, and riding with an intoxicated driver occur more frequently.

-- For some people, excessive amounts of caffeine can lead to health issues such as heart problems (fast heart rate, altered heart rhythm, increased blood pressure), headaches, anxiety, sleep problems (insomnia), dehydration, or agitation.
+For some people, excessive amounts of caffeine can lead to health issues such as:

-- Many caffeinated drinks contain 25 to 50 grams of sugars, and when added to additional calories from alcohol, can be problematic for diabetics and those with weight concerns.
+Many caffeinated drinks contain 25 to 50 grams of sugar.
+When added to additional calories from alcohol, patients with diabetes may run into issues with blood sugar control and weight gain.

-- As reported by the NIH, 42 percent of all energy-drink related emergency department visits involved combining these beverages with alcohol or drugs (including illicit drugs like cocaine, central nervous system stimulants like Ritalin or Adderall, or marijuana).
+As reported by the National Institutes of Health (NIH), 42% of all energy-drink related emergency department visits involved combining these beverages with alcohol or drugs (including illicit drugs like cocaine, stimulants like Ritalin or Adderall, or marijuana).

-The American Academy of Pediatrics reports that caffeine has been linked to a number of harmful health effects in children, including effects on the developing neurologic and cardiovascular systems.
+The American Academy of Pediatrics (AAP) reports that caffeine has been linked to a number of harmful health effects in children, including effects on the developing neurologic (brain) and cardiovascular (heart) systems.
 They do not recommend caffeine for children.
 Most energy drinks are labeled to be avoided in children, as well.

 If you have an underlying condition such as heart disease or high blood pressure, ask your doctor if energy drinks may cause complications.

-Women who are pregnant or breastfeeding should avoid or limit consumption of these beverages.
+Women who are pregnant or breastfeeding should avoid or limit consumption of these beverages and caffeine in general.

-A daily coffee or two is a ritual for many adults, However, energy drinks, which can be exceptionally high in caffeine, should be used with discretion and should be avoided with certain health risks.
-If you have a heart condition or high blood pressure, are pregnant or breastfeeding, are a teen or a parent of a child, discuss with your doctor if caffeine-boosted energy drinks are wise for your health.
+A daily cup of coffee or two is a ritual for many adults, and for the most part is very safe.
+However, energy drinks, which can be exceptionally high in caffeine, should be used with discretion and should be avoided with certain health risks.
+If you have a heart condition or high blood pressure, are pregnant or breastfeeding, are a teen or a parent of a child drinking these products, discuss with your doctor if caffeine-boosted energy drinks are wise for your health, or your child's health.

 Avoid regularly mixing alcohol with caffeine.
-If feeling run down or fatigued, consider healthier ways to boost energy, such as adequate sleep, daily exercise, and a healthier diet.
+If you feel run down or fatigued, consider healthier ways to boost your energy, such as adequate sleep, a normal bedtime and awakening schedule, daily exercise, adequate non-alcoholic fluids (like water) and a healthier diet.

 Other Alcohol Interactions